This page last updated: 8 October 2008

 Hono.
 21 Dec 50 cover

 COLLECT OR PREPAID?
 Allowing Hawaiian residents a convenient way to prepay United States postage in Hawaii was one significant aspect of the Treaty arrangement.
 Until then, prepaying United States postage meant sending a letter to a friend in San Francisco accompanied with sufficient cash so the friend could prepay the letter at the San Francisco Post Office.
-Once the Treaty arrangement was working, the sender could pay the United States postage in cash to the Honolulu Post Office.
-An accounting system between the Honolulu Post Office and the San Francisco Post Office allowed prepaid mail to be adjusted.
+Once the Treaty arrangement was working, the sender could pay United States postage in cash at the Honolulu Post Office.
+United States postage collected at Honolulu was paid to the San Francisco post office quarterly through an accounting system between the two offices.

 May 8, 1851